elixir-engineering-logo

 • Obtain composition and flowrates from Process for the RMS and Wellhead for new wells

-• Carry out leak modelling for the 22mm.
+• Carry out leak modeling for the 22mm.

-• Analyse flammable dispersion for 100% LFL to assess whether the required distance to the fence is safe from the source of leak.
+• Analyze flammable dispersion for 100% LFL to assess whether the required distance to the fence is safe from the source of leak.

 Deliverables: